NrupParikh/FlutterBasics/README.md

 - In dart we follow the **snake** case
 - Name source files using **lowercase_with_underscores**
 - File save with .dart extension
-- Ex. main.dart, second_screen.dart, album.dart
+- Ex. main.dart, first_screen.dart, album.dart
 - But you can set Class name as Camel case.
 For e.g. class Album or class FirstScreen
 - Reference : https://dart-lang.github.io/linter/lints/file_names.html